dougbinks/enkiTS/README.md

 ## Building

+Building enkiTS is simple, just add the files in enkiTS/src to your build system (_c.* files can be ignored if you only need C++ interface), and add enkiTS/src to your include path.
+Unix / Linux builds will require the pthreads library.

-On Windows / Mac OS X / Linux with cmake installed, open a prompt in the enkiTS directory and:
+For cmake, on Windows / Mac OS X / Linux with cmake installed, open a prompt in the enkiTS directory and:

 1. `mkdir build`
 2. `cmake ..`
 3. either run `make` or open `enkiTS.sln`

-## Project Goals
+## Project Features

 1. *Lightweight* - enkiTS is designed to be lean so you can use it anywhere easily, and understand it.
 1. *Fast, then scalable* - enkiTS is designed for consumer devices first, so performance on a low number of threads is important, followed by scalability.
 1. *Braided parallelism* - enkiTS can issue tasks from another task as well as from the thread which created the Task System.
 1. *Up-front Allocation friendly* - enkiTS is designed for zero allocations during scheduling.
+1. **NEW** - *Can pin tasks to a given thread* - enkiTS can schedule a task which will only be run on the specified thread.

 ## Usage